×

 Pneumonia is an infection of the lungs that can cause inflammation.
 In pneumonia, the lungs’ air sacs can get inflamed.
 This can cause the lungs to fill up with air, making breathing difficult.

 Bacteria, fungi, and viruses can cause pneumonia.
-For example, streptococcus pneumonia can cause bacterial pneumococcal pneumonia.
+For example, Streptococcus pneumoniae can cause bacterial pneumococcal pneumonia.
 The COVID-19 respiratory disease caused the pandemic.

 Various symptoms are associated with a lung infection, from mild to severe.
 This is based on your age, overall health, and the cause of the infection.
 The cold or flu symptoms may be similar but tend to last longer.